-We’re taking a look at common challenges that executives face when shifting focus to become a strategic HR advisor.
+We’re taking a look at common challenges that executives face when they become strategic HR advisors.

-You might have hit that new milestone—growth metrics, an acquisition, etc. Your organization has executed on a number of initiatives, you’ve seen results, employee engagement is on the rise and now you have an opportunity to chime in as a strategic HR advisor.
+You might have hit that new milestone—your organization has bought into an employee engagement program, you’ve seen results, and now you have an opportunity to chime in as a strategic HR advisor.

 We’ll be the first to say, this is an exciting place to be in.
-Companies across the globe are realizingthe tremendous impactengagement programs can have, which adds some extra eagerness to get started and implement as many new organizational development solutions as possible.
+Companies across the globe are realizing the tremendous impact engagement programs can have, which adds some extra eagerness to get started and implement as many new solutions as possible.

 Before you dive into being a strategic HR advisor, we’d like to share some tips to avoid common pitfalls that executives and other organizational leaders face.